electron/rfcs/README.md

 ## When to use this process

 The RFC process is intended to be used to introduce “substantial” changes to the core Electron project.
+This type of change may require a significant amount of coordination effort in the design process or be time-consuming enough to build that consensus should be found prior to feature implementation.

-The definition of a “substantial” change is subjective and evolves with project norms, but would include:
+The categorization of “substantial” changes is subjective and evolves with project norms, but may include:

 - a new feature that requires a large amount of patches or new Chromium dependencies
 - a new module in Electron’s API surface